giugiooo/piante/README.md

 #### water level sensor
 #### irrigation system
 #### esp8266mod
+#### humidity sensor
 #### breadboard and cables

 ### Software

 ## USER INTERACTION
+The user, through this object can understand whether the plant is located in an environment that consents it to live properly.
+The plant owner can see the information on the display inside the greenhouse and adjust the parameters that are not proper (for example by moving the greenhouse in a different place).
+If the user is far from the greenhouse he can still check if the plant is in good condition from a telegram bot called [greenhouse_mgmt_bot](https://t.me/greenhouse_mgmt_bot)

 ### Hardware/software interaction:

 ## presentation (video + slides)